HOPE Partnership is a non-profit organization dedicated to developing

 Executive Director, Middlesex United Way

-The continued and generous support of Middlesex United Way makes it possible for HOPE to continue making strides in addressing the need for affordable housing in lower Middlesex County.
+The continued and generous support of Middlesex United Way makes it possible for HOPE to continue making strides in addressing the need for affordable housing in Middlesex County and on the shoreline.